8 Benefits of running for beginners infographic

 4. Reduced risk of cancer

-A study from 2011 mentions regular physical activity (30 mins, 5 days per week) to aid potentially protect against cancer.
-However, as well as this, it is also suggested that regular physical activity, including running, may influence other aspects of the cancer experience such as the detection, coping, rehabilitation, and even survival following diagnosis.
+A study from 2011 stated regular physical activity (30 mins, 5 days per week) to potentially protect against the risk of cancer.
+However, it is also suggested that regular physical activity, including running, may influence other aspects of the cancer experience such as the detection, coping, rehabilitation, and even survival following diagnosis.

 5. Stronger bones

-Regular physical activity, including running, helps build and maintain strong bones – essential for protecting against conditions such as Osteoporosis.
+Regular physical activity and running help build and maintain strong bones – essential for protecting against conditions such as Osteoporosis.
 The combination of a healthy diet full of essential nutrients with regular exercise helps build and maintain strong bones regardless of our age or current fitness level.

 However, if you are currently suffering from Osteoporosis, the NHS UK recommends avoiding high impact physical activity, such as running as this may increase the risk of a fracture and or fall.
 To build further strength while reducing pain, you should look to include a combination of low-intensity endurance training such as cycling with low impact strength training each week.